Moving from Dubai to Bolivia

 - Work certificate or contract, proving your employment for 2 years outside of Bolivia

 Bolivia isn’t as strict as other countries about what you can import through customs.
 In fact, most used household goods and personal effects valued under $35,000 can be imported duty and tax-free.
-These are just some of the items the nation allows you to import without hassle:
+These are just some of the items the nation allows you to import without the hassle:

 - 400 cigarettes (2 cartons)